freifeld/fastSCSP/Readme.md

 By default, we use an hexagonal honeycomb tiling, computed (on the GPU) using brute force.
 When K and/or the image is very large, this can be a bit slow.
 Setting use_hex=False will use squares instead of hexagons.
-This will be faster, but less visually pleasing (that said, in case you are obssesed with benchmarks, note we found that in comparison to hexagons, squares give slighly better results on benchmarks, although we didn't bother to include the square-based results in the paper).
+This will be faster, but less visually pleasing (that said, in case you are obsessed with benchmarks, note we found that in comparison to hexagons, squares give slightly better results on benchmarks, although we didn't bother to include the square-based results in the paper).
 We thus suggest to stay with hexagons.
 To speed up the hexagonal initialization, we first try to load a precomputed initialization since it does not depend on the actual image.
 It depends only on the number of superpixels and the image size.
 If it doesn't exist, we compute and save it for a future use.
 Thus,